dradtke/blog/content/post/deploying-opensuse-on-vultr.md

 Important note: Vultr mounts the instance's hard disk at `/dev/vda`, _not_ `/dev/sda` like you would normally see.
 Make sure that the installation target is set correctly or the installation will fail.

-If you don't want to make any customizations to the control file, feel free to grab the link for the example and use that as the `autoyast` value in step four.
-If you do want to make any changes, though, read on.

 ## Make the Control File Available